-Yogurt for skin care is nothing new.
-Many ancient cultures have been using yogurt for centuries to make the skin supple and radiant.
-In India people apply a mix of yogurt and turmeric to give the skin a beautiful glow.
-Studies indicate that both consuming yogurt and applying yogurt on your skin can indeed improve skin quality.
+Yogurt for skincare is not new.
+Many ancient cultures use yogurt for supple and radiant skin.
+In India, people apply a mix of yogurt and turmeric for a beautiful glow.
+Studies indicate that both consuming yogurt and applying it on the skin is beneficial.

-In a recent study researchers evaluated the effects of fermented milk containing the probiotic bacteria Lactococcus lactis on the skin of young women.
+In a recent study, researchers evaluated the effects of fermented milk containing the probiotic bacteria Lactococcus lactis on the skin of young women.
 After consuming fermented milk for four weeks, the skin was significantly better hydrated and cheek rose smoother.
-Other studies also confirm that several probiotic bacteria strains improve skin quality, making the skin more supple.
+Other studies also confirm that several probiotic bacteria strains improve skin quality.

 This way both the good and bad bacteria can coordinate their activities.
 The body is literary covered in bacteria.
 For example…

-- on your inner elbows you have over 2000 bacteria species.
+- on the inner elbows, over 2000 bacteria species

-- behind your ears you have over 2300 bacteria species.
+- behind the ears, over 2300 bacteria species

-- in the large intestine you got over 33,000 bacteria species.
+- in the large intestine over 33,000 bacteria species

-Research shows that there is a strong link between the friendly bacteria in your gut and the quality of your skin.
-Such problems as poor digestion, yeast overgrowth and harmful microorganisms in the gut can cause skin problems like skin rashes, inflammations, eczema, acne, seborrhea and dry skin.
-People with problematic skin are often suffering imbalances in the digestive tract can reflect on the skin.
+There seems to be a strong link between gut bacteria and skin quality.
+That would explain why poor digestion, yeast overgrowth and harmful gut microorganisms often cause skin rashes, inflammations, eczema, acne, seborrhea and dry skin.
+So imbalances in the digestive tract can reflect on the skin.

-However, consuming fermented food like yogurt, kefir, fermented vegetables and sauerkraut can quickly improved imbalances and reduce the number of harmful microorganisms in the gut.
+However, consuming fermented food like yogurt, kefir, fermented vegetables and sauerkraut can improve but imbalances.

 The gut-skin connection is strong due to the bacteria cross-talking.
-Therefore, when eating yogurt containing certain probiotic bacteria, bacteria on your skin can respond to improve skin quality.
+Therefore, when eating probiotic yogurt, bacteria on the skin can respond to improve skin quality.

-Most commercial yogurt is packed with sugar, coloring and many other artificial additives.
-A good quality yogurt should contain several types of live and active probiotic bacteria strains.
-Probiotic bacteria produce a number of potent compounds that has many health benefits and can make your skin smooth and supple.
+Most commercial yogurt is packed with sugar, colouring and other artificial additives.
+A good yogurt should contain several types active probiotic bacteria.
+Probiotic bacteria produce a number of compounds that can make the skin smooth and supple.